Noodulz/timmyTTS/README.md

 TimmyTTS is a text-to-speech bot that can generate and send audio files of speech synthesis in multiple languages.
 In addition, TimmyTTS can also translate text, and identify the language of a piece of text.

 ## Supported Languages
-Languages supported include Arabic, Chinese, Cantonese, Traditional Chinese, English, French, German, Hebrew, Hindi, Indonesian, Italian, Japanese, Korean, Malay, Portuguese, Russian, Spanish, Swedish, Tagalog, Tamil, Thai and Vietnamese.
+Languages supported include Arabic, Simplified Chinese, Cantonese, Traditional Chinese, English, French, German, Hebrew, Hindi, Indonesian, Italian, Japanese, Korean, Malay, Portuguese, Russian, Spanish, Swedish, Tagalog, Tamil, Thai and Vietnamese.

 ## How to use
 The available commands are `t/speak`, `t/translate`, `t/identify`, and `t/help`.